-Lastly, you are given the Relationship Formula for Success tool.
+Lastly, you are given the Oxford Formula for Success tool.
 It has helped thousands of people push through their failures toward achieving what they wanted in life.
 Tiger Woods is the back drop of the do’s and don’ts of this formula.

 3. 15 Lessons of How to Optimize Your Compatibility, also by Ben Kugler, is the final step that takes one on a progressive journey to learn about some of the most important tools that one can have in their compatibility arsenal to help ensure peace, tranquility and high levels of harmony.

 These 15 lessons are the very foundation along with the brick and mortar with which one needs to overcome almost any relationship challenge.

 4. How to Optimize Your Parenting Skills

 This book covers all of the 15 Lessons of How to Optimize Your Compatibility – but it is specifically geared to the rearing of children.
 It will not be available until August 2015.

 This webinar focuses on using the 15 lessons to improve any and all of the following non-optimum areas of parenting: